Banthat Thong Road

 Banthat Thong Road (ถนนบรรทัดทอง, /th/) is a street in Bangkok.
 It runs 2.2 km from its junction with Rama IV Road at Saphan Lueang Intersection, through Pathum Wan and Ratchathewi districts, north to Phet Phra Ram Intersection, where it meets Phetchaburi Road.
 It crosses Rama I Road at Charoen Phon Intersection, near the National Stadium, and the area is home to a large number of sporting goods shops.
 The southern section of the road runs parallel to the canal Khlong Suan Luang, which also gives its name to the neighbourhood.
 The area's land is owned by Chulalongkorn University, whose Office of Property Management (PMCU) redeveloped most of the neighbourhood in the 2010s.
 The area is host to a variety of street food vendors and restaurants, and is a popular tourist attraction.
 In 2024, Time Out ranked Ban Tad Thong as the world's 14th coolest street.
+In 2025, Thai media reported that visitor numbers to Banthat Thong had plunged from a peak of 15,000 to 30,000 per day to just 2,000 to 5,000 visitors daily, amidst complaints about inauthentic food in the area and how the neighbourhood has lost its soul, now catering mostly to Chinese tourists.

 History

 The original section of the road, running from Saphan Lueang to Charoen Phon, was built in the 1910s and formed the southernmost part of Prathat Thong Road, which continued north towards Samsen Water Treatment Plant.
 Prathat thong (ประทัดทอง) is the Thai name for the Quassia amara plant, and the road was named for the plant's appearance as a pattern in Chinese porcelain, as was a common trend at the time.
 King Vajiravudh renamed the road as Rama VI Road in 1920.

 In 1912, as preparations were being made for the establishment of the Civil Service College of King Chulalongkorn (later to become Chulalongkorn University) in the area near the then-newly built road, Chao Phraya Yommarat (Pan Sukhum), the Minister of the Capital, voiced opposition to the plan, noting that the location of Prathat Thong Road—secluded yet not far from residential areas—was ideal for prostitute dens, which at the time were legal and served as a revenue source for the government.
 However, his opposition came too late for any action to be altered, and prostitution was later criminalized.

 Sometime later, the road became split: the section north of Uruphong Intersection continues to be known as Rama VI, while the section south of Charoen Phon became known as Banthat Thong, a corruption of its original name.
 The road now continues north from Charoen Phon Intersection, crossing Saen Saep Canal at Charoen Phon Bridge toward Phetchaburi Road.
 From Saphan Lueang to the bridge, the road forms the boundary between Pathum Wan District's Rong Mueang and Wang Mai subdistricts.